seanshen-acuni/NYCU/Binary Decision Diagram/README.md

 ./BDD case3.txt out3.txt
 ./BDD case4.txt out4.txt
 ```
+## Support
+If you encounter issues or have questions:
+- Open a GitHub Issue
+- Contact: 40924seanshen@gmail.com

 ## Roadmap
 - Add support for parentheses in Boolean expressions
 - Add parser for more general Boolean syntax
 - Provide visualization of the BDD structure

-## Support
+## Contributing
-If you encounter issues or have questions:
+Contributions are welcome!

+1. Fork this repository
+2. Create a new branch: git checkout -b feature/my-feature
+3. Commit your changes
-- Open a GitHub Issue
+4. Open a Pull Request
-- Contact: 40924seanshen@gmail.com

 ## Authors and Acknowledgment
 Author: Sean Shen (沈昱翔)